Newly Revised - Project Management Extension Certificate

-Requirements: We strongly recommend completion of Project Management: An Overview before registering in the other five classroom courses.
+- We strongly recommend completion of Project Management: Overview & Integration course before registering in the other 6 classroom courses.

-Note: Registration in all six classroom courses or three online modules is recommended before registering in the Final Assessment Paper.
+- Completion of all 7 classroom courses is required before registering in the Final Assessment Paper.

 Fast Track Schedule